CMecrow/CM-Project-3/README.md

 ## Project Goals

 The main goals of this project are:
-- To read and input to a data model (Google worksheet), which stores the essential information about each event, ie event name, capacity, sales and availability.
+- To read and input to a data model (Google worksheet), which stores the essential information about each event, ie event name, capacity, sales and availability across three worksheets.
 - Provide the user the ability to sell tickets for an event, should they be available, with those sales being updated on the Google worksheet.
 - Provide the user the tools to create a brand new event and set a total capacity, which can then be sold and updated with the rest of the program.
 - Provide the user the tools to create an up to date 'sales report', providing total capacity, sales and availability for each event.